 - Plants may die.

 Have your soil tested to determine pH.

-- As this soil settles and decomposes over the years, you will need to continue adding peat to the planting bed
+As the soil settles and decomposes over the years, you will need to continue adding sulfur to the planting bed.

-- Continue to have your soil's pH tested every year or two, and amend as needed
+Continue to have your soil pH tested every year or two, and amend as needed.

 Fertilizer and mulch